paloukari/OrcaDetector/final_report.md

 ![Validation accuracy](images/val_loss_058983.svg)

-Here we show the classification metrics for each species (note that "Support" indicates the number of samples in the test set):
+Here we show the classification metrics for the test set, for each species (note that "Support" indicates the number of samples in the test set):

 ![Classification metrics](images/test_results_058983.png)